 Rick Stein price for a chip butty?Posted on: 10 August 2017 by Peter McGahan

 Are you confident your pension investment is delivering what it should?
-Peter McGahan explains why you shouldn't just leave your future pension to chance.
+Here we explore why you shouldn't just leave your future pension to chance.

 As mentioned a couple of weeks ago, confirmation bias has a lot to be answered for.
 This is looking for information to support your beliefs and excluding information which does not.